 After meetings between UCF Athletics, Florida Department of Health officials in Orange County, and university administration, it has been determined that stadium capacity will be reduced to 25 percent of the normal 44,206 capacity at the Bounce House for the first home versus Tulsa.
 Officials will monitor the situation to determine if capacity limits can be increased during the season.

-A limited number of four-game, two-game and single-game ticket options are still available for UCF football games, and can be purchased online through Ticketmaster.
+A limited number of ticket packages and single-game ticket options are still available for UCF football games, and can be purchased online.
 All seating within each zone is general admission, with a maximum occupancy of 25 percent for each section.